stefan-hoeck/idris2-gram-schmidt/src/Vec.md

 ```

 The second argument `{auto _ : Num a}`, which came from the `Num a =>`
-syntactic sugar is an unnamed (since the name is just an unserscore)
+syntactic sugar, is an unnamed (since the name is just an unserscore)
 *auto implicit* argument.
 Here we ask Idris2 to automatically search
 for a value of this type whenever we invoke `square`.
 In Haskell
 this is called *typeclass resolution* and likewise in Idris2 *interface resolution*,
 but in Idris2 it is also often called *proof search*, since it
-does not only work on interfaces.
+does not only work for interfaces but for (simple) proofs in general.

 We can now implement dot products: